 Frosted Fire First Pamphlet Award winner

-Ben won the Frosted Fire First Pamphlet competition in 2021.
-His first collection, Botanicals, is due to be published as a pamphlet by Frosted Fire in the Autumn.
+Ben won a Frosted Fire First Pamphlet Award in 2021.
+His first collection, Botanicals, is due to be published as a pamphlet by Frosted Fire in October.

 Thyme flowers hold the souls of murdered English